selfdriven-foundation/selfdriven-space/docs/pages/physical-outer-space.md

 - Proof-driven
 - Operationally autonomous

-Selfdriven frameworks align directly with this requirement by treating governance, identity, and coordination as infrastructure rather than policy overlays.
+selfdrivens align directly with this requirement by treating governance, identity, and coordination as infrastructure rather than policy overlays.

 ---

-## 2. The Selfdriven Framework as a Space-Native Operating System
+## 2. The selfdriven as a Space-Native Operating System

 ### 2.1 Core Design Principles
-Selfdriven frameworks are structurally compatible with space environments because they are:
+selfdrivens are structurally compatible with space environments because they are:

 | Principle | Relevance to Space Colonisation |
 |----------|----------------------------------|